Financial Aid Consumer Information

 Oregon Tribal Student Grant

 The Oregon Tribal Student Grant provides funding for eligible Oregon tribal students to offset the cost of attendance at eligible Oregon colleges and universities.
-Current, new and continuing students are encouraged to apply for this grant for the 2022-2023 academic year.
+Current, new and continuing students are encouraged to apply for this grant.
 The grant is intended to cover the average cost of attendance after all federal and state grants/scholarships have been applied.

 Eligibility and application requirements are managed by OSAC.
 OSAC provides a list of all eligible students for which we certify their financial aid eligibility by the specified timelines per semester as provided by OSAC.
 Once the funds are received for a student, they will be added to the students award package and disbursed directly to the student’s account.